Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy: Introduction

 Otherwise, $\PCSP(\Gamma)$ is $\mathsf{NP}$-hard. \end{thm}

-Note that in each of these informal statements, we assumed that we could substitute constants into the clauses, an assumption which we do not make in our main result.
-Removing this assumption complicates matters as new algorithms and weak polymorphisms appear.
-To illustrate this, consider $P = \{x \in \{0, 1\}^5 \mid |x| \in \{2\}\}$ and $Q = \{x \in \{0, 1\}^5 \mid |x| \in \{1, 2, 3, 5\}\}$ and allow negations.
-It is not hard to show that none of a, b, or c in Theorem \ref{res:poly} hold, yet $\PCSP(\Gamma)$ is polynomial-time tractable (do you see why?).
-The reason for this is the existence of an `anti-Parity' weak polymorphism: that is a function which takes the Parity of a collection of variables but negates the output.
-Anti-polymorphisms exist also for Majority and \Maltsev{}.
-In Section \ref{subsec:idempotence}, we show how to handle this technical issue and essentially reduce to the setting of Theorem \ref{res:poly}.
+{Note that we also need to consider the negations of polymorphisms in the full result.} To illustrate this, consider $P = \{x \in \{0, 1\}^5 \mid |x| \in \{2\}\}$ and $Q = \{x \in \{0, 1\}^5 \mid |x| \in \{1, 2, 3, 5\}\}$ and allow negations. {It is not hard to show that none of Parity, Majority, or \Maltsev{} on $11$ variables is in $\Pol(P, Q)$,} yet $\PCSP(\Gamma)$ is polynomial-time {tractable.} {Instead the negation of Parity or `anti-Parity' on $L$ variables is a polymorphism of $\Pol(P, Q)$ for all odd $L$.} In Section \ref{subsec:idempotence}, we show how to handle this technical {issue.}